Skip to content

 Ten Thousand Set Short Vs Tactical Short for Durability

-I grabbed a pair of the Set and Tactical short upon their release and both shorts have done a fairly good job at being durable.
+I grabbed a pair of the Set and Tactical shorts upon their release and both shorts have done a fairly good job of being durable.
 The shell construction is still going strong and I haven’t had any issues with fraying or tearing of materials.

-On top of the compression liner having quality stitching and mentioned above, I also like shells on these shorts.
+On top of the compression liner having quality stitching as mentioned above, I also like the shell on these shorts.
 The Set Short has bonded hems which helps to limit potential friction that causes early breakdown when transitioning out of the sides of pools.
-Additionally, I think these also do a good job at preventing material like sand to cause the shorts to break down quicker.
+Additionally, I think these also do a good job of preventing materials like sand from causing the shorts to break down quickly.

 Winner: Tie